“Why do you blog?” A friend asked. “A way of screaming out loud ideas in this world?” He continued. “Popularity?”

 “Will it put food on the table?
 Will your essays and discourses put people into action?”
-He goes further banal. ” Will it even be beneficial to anyone or even to yourself?”
+He goes further . ” Will it even be beneficial to anyone or even to yourself?”

 “My friend.
 If your story is not even worth telling to others or even yourself, you haven’t live your life enough yet to write about yourself”…

-In all the years I’ve been writing online (and before that, on yellow paper) I never really had success analyzing the “driving force” behind my compulsion to writing and in recent years, to blogging.
-I never really stopped and contemplated on a comfortable answer.
+In all the years I’ve been writing online (and before that, on yellow paper) I rarely bothered analyzing the “driving force” behind my compulsion to write and in recent years, blog.
+I probably wouldn’t find a comfortable answer.
 Or maybe, I just don’t care.
 For me, whatever it is, for as long as I’m writing, I am happy.
 Until a recent experience brought me to terms with myself.

 Let me share a story, my story, to wangle answers.